Call for Late-Breaking Abstracts

-- All scientific research referred to, reported, or used in this educational activity in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection, analysis, and interpretation.
+- All scientific research referred to, reported, or used to support or justify a patient care recommendation must conform to the generally accepted standards of experimental design, data collection, analysis, and interpretation.

-- If I discuss new and evolving topics for which there is a lower (or absent) evidence base, I will clearly identify it as such within the education and individual presentations.
+- If I discuss new and evolving topics for which there is a lower (or absent) evidence base I will clearly identify it as such within the individual presentations.